-This year, IP Inclusive Week has morphed into Careers in Ideas Week.
-Our Careers in Ideas team are planning activities and events to mark the occasion, and we’ll be encouraging all of our supporters to help raise awareness of IP-related careers with talks, open days, work experience opportunities and other outreach projects.
-And of course, we’d like them to take our Careers in Ideas resources with them, including some new materials for 2020.
+This year, IP Inclusive Week morphed into Careers in Ideas Week.
+Our Careers in Ideas team planned activities and events to mark the occasion, and we encouraged all of our supporters to help raise awareness of IP-related careers with talks, open days, work experience opportunities and other outreach projects.
+And of course, we asked them to take our Careers in Ideas resources with them, including some new materials for 2020.

-In the preceding weeks, we’ll be posting additional information and resources to help you make the most of these opportunities.
-We hope to include blog posts with people’s experiences of outreach work and its impact; new resources (eg lesson plans, case studies and workshop tasks); and databases of schools and universities to help us co-ordinate the sector’s outreach efforts.
+In the preceding weeks, we posted additional information and resources to help people make the most of these opportunities.
+We included new resources (eg school lesson plans, case studies, workshop tasks and promotional images), and databases of schools and universities to help us co-ordinate the sector’s outreach efforts.

-We’ll also run features on relevant charities, especially those who support under-represented groups such as BAME students, disabled people and women in STEM, or who focus on social mobility and access to the professions.
-These organisations helped us make sure that Careers in Ideas Week does the right things, in the right way, with the people who needed it most.
+We also posted features on relevant outreach organisations, especially those who support under-represented groups such as BAME students, disabled people and women in STEM, or who focus on social mobility and access to the professions.
+These organisations helped us make sure that Careers in Ideas Week did the right things, in the right way, with the people who needed it most.
 You can access our directory of outreach organisations here, and the features at the bottom of this page.

 Increasing the diversity of our intake is something the entire IP sector can help with – and all of us will benefit from.
-Here are some specific things that you and your team could do for Careers in Ideas Week.
+Here are some specific things that we suggested you and your team could do for Careers in Ideas Week.
 You can find more here from our 23 September think tank on social mobility and access.
 Careers in Ideas Week itself may be over, but the campaign goes on and these suggestions are just as relevant now.

 Organise a “taster” session, for example, or an online open day.
 By all means use this as part of your own recruitment drive, but please take the Careers in Ideas resources with you.
 And ideally, invite participants chosen by the featured charities.

 The Careers in Ideas website has an “opportunities” section, where students and their advisors can read about pre-recruitment opportunities such as open days and internships.
-If Careers in Ideas Week increases our site traffic (as we hope it will), make sure your organisation’s there to be seen.
+Careers in Ideas Week likely increased our site traffic, so make sure your organisation’s there to be seen.
 Contact firstname.lastname@example.org about listing your events.

-We’re hoping to create a collage of IP professionals’ faces, to help the sector project a more diverse image.
+We’ve created some collages of IP professionals’ faces, called “The IP Crowd”, to help the sector project a more diverse image.
 This is an ongoing project and we hope to produce more collages in the future so as to keep refreshing our image.
 Can you help?
 We need a good mix of people: different ages, genders, ethnicities, etc and also covering a range of IP-related roles including as “business support” professionals.
 Feel free to include accessories, clothing, props or backgrounds that signify something important about your identity.
+Find out more here.

 If possible, make contact with a school, college or university that you’ve not worked with before.
 Find places that might not otherwise have heard of IP, and whose students have not traditionally ended up in this field.
 Careers in Ideas has databases of schools, universities and outreach charities to help you choose where to offer help.

-Join one of our Careers in Ideas Week webinars to inspire you: the recordings will be available on our Resources page.
-Use the Careers in Ideas resources in your talk, and please don’t forget to mention the vast range of careers that the IP sector can offer.
+Listen to one of our Careers in Ideas Week webinars to inspire you: the recordings will be available on our Resources page.
+Use the Careers in Ideas materials in your talk, and please don’t forget to mention the vast range of careers that the IP sector can offer.